fashionliteracy/fashionliteracy/_posts/2020-09-13-effects-of-covid-on-fashion-supply-chain.md

 stimulating progress, giving birth to evolution."

 Innovation is the need of the hour.
-Businesses need to be creative, innovative and need to have an open mind for the advancements coming to keep themselves ahead in the race.
+Businesses need to be creative, innovative and need to have an open mind for the advancements to keep themselves ahead in the race and to reduce the effects of COVID on fashion supply chain.